What are ISAs?

 How much money can you save in an ISA?

+So, how much can you put in an ISA?
 As a recap, your ‘tax wrapper’ ISA allowance (which can change each year) is currently £20,000 and you can split it between the following ISA products:

 |Cash ISA||Up to £20,000|